tirthajyoti/mlr/docs/examples_advanced.md

 ![ae1](https://raw.githubusercontent.com/tirthajyoti/mlr/master/images/advanced_example_1.PNG)

+### Plotting AIC/BIC as we add variables one by one

-Or, let's say we want to plot the AIC and BIC values as the number of explanatory variables grow.
+Let's say we want to plot the AIC and BIC values as the number of explanatory variables grow.
 Working with the same DataFrame `df`, following code plots the desired result,

 ```